-He was mocked for proposing in KFC, but the internet found them and will give them their dream wedding
+He was mocked for proposing in KFC, but the internet found them and gave them their dream wedding

-(CNN)South African couple, Hector Mkansi and Nonhlanhla Soldaat are having their dream wedding December 31, right in time for new year, after a video of their proposal went viral in November.
+(CNN)South African couple, Hector Mkansi and Nonhlanhla Soldaat had their dream wedding December 31, right in time for new year, after a video of their proposal went viral in November.

-The video shows Mkansi, 37, proposing to Soldaat, 28, midway through their meal at a KFC restaurant in South Africa.
+Mkansi, 37, proposed to Soldaat, 28, midway through their meal at a KFC restaurant in South Africa.

-Since it was posted by a Twitter user in November, the video has been shared more than 25,000 times using the hashtag #KFCProposal.
+Since the video was posted by a Twitter user in November, the video has been shared more than 25,000 times using the hashtag #KFCProposal.

 Strangers and brands from across the country were so moved by the proposal that they identified the couple and offered to help plan the big day.